i2064/getdata-005/README.md

 ##Data

-The source data and data transformations are described in the Codebook
+The source data and data transformations are described in the Codebook.

 ##Output

-The tidy data file "tidy_data.txt" will be created in the working directory
+The tidy data file "tidy_data.txt" will be created in the working directory.